Frequently Asked Questions

 For example, if you receive a link to your app from a friend, you will be redirected to your app if you have it installed on your device.
 If you don't have the app installed, you will be redirected to your app's website.

-Firebase Dynamic Links will be discontinued in 2025.
+Firebase Dynamic Links was discontinued in 2025.
 If you are seeking a straightforward service for creating dynamic links for your app, Dynalinks is the perfect solution for you.

 The link will have the format